I can’t believe I started this blog a year ago!

-A few months later in 2013 I decided to start a blog based on parrots since I had just gotten Hilo (my black capped conure) and at that time there weren’t many sites about living naturally with parrots, so I gave it a go.
+A few months later in 2013 I decided to start a blog based on parrots since I had just gotten Hilo (my black-capped conure) and at that time there weren’t many sites about living naturally with parrots, so I gave it a go.
 Unfortunately, I didn’t stick with it as I should have.
 A year after starting, I turned it into an informational website rather than a blog.

 Having Hilo really opened our eyes to proper nutrition and eating real foods, which of course I wanted to share with others, but at the time it didn’t dawn on me that I could create a blog about that!

 Designing my first site was a great learning experience and I went on to create a website for a local company and also a site for the company I currently work for. – Although creating sites is not my full-time job, it’s something that I enjoy doing.

 In 2017 my husband and I started a small online shop, where we sell high-quality outdoor gear.
 We highlight the importance of getting outdoors and try to encouraging ones to find nature near them.